bwks/sherpa-docs/docs/nodes/cisco/cisco-cat9000v.md

 ## Notes

-- Approximate boot time to interactive: `4 minutes`
+- Approximate boot time and for ZTP to complete: `4 minutes`
 - Sherpa is tested with the `UADP` image variant.